israelpoli/Palo-Alto-Task/README.md

 A node server that stores the information within it,

-The server receives information (Jason package) from a web platform,
+The server receives information (Json package) from a web platform,

-The server sends the information it stores (also as a Jason package), When a GET request is sent to it.
+The server sends the information it stores (also as a Json package), When a GET request is sent to it.

 file:
     server_data.js;